 The goal of Wilmot’s 2021 pilot program is to fund new collaborative research studies that will support future application for extramural team science funding from NCI (i.e., multiple PI R01s, P01s and U01s).
 Any type of cancer-related research is eligible for support (basic, translational or clinical).
 The project team must be led by a Wilmot member or associate member.
 Transdisciplinary teams are encouraged to apply.
 Application scoring will be based upon scientific merit, innovation and responsiveness to the RFA.
 Applications are due Oct.
 30, 2021.
 To apply, please download the RFA and application face page.
 Funded projects are expected to begin on Jan.
 1, 2022.
 Please contact Thom Fogg at Thomas_Fogg@urmc.rochester.edu with questions.

 Wilmot Postdoctoral Cancer Research Fellowship

-The Wilmot Postdoctoral Cancer Research Fellowship is a post-doctoral fellowship that supports mentored research training for physicians with M.D. or M.D./Ph.D. degrees who have completed their residency training and intend to pursue an academic career in clinical, translational or basic cancer research.
-The fellowship was developed by the late local businessman and philanthropist James P. Wilmot through a foundation named in his memory.
-The program’s goal is to provide research training that will prepare physicians to undertake and maintain their own independent careers in cancer research and training.
+The Wilmot Postdoctoral Cancer Research Fellowship supports mentored research training for physicians with M.D. or M.D./Ph.D. degrees who have completed residency training and intend to pursue an academic career in clinical, translational or basic cancer research.
+The fellowship was established with the support of local businessman and philanthropist James P. Wilmot through a foundation named in his memory.
+The goal of the program is to provide research training to prepare physicians for independent careers in cancer research and training.

 Wilmot Predoctoral Cancer Research Fellowship